Georgetown-University-Libraries/testManifests/PITCHME.md

 - Deploy the Image Server to Production
 - Capacity Planning
 - Determine how the repository fits into the workflow
-- Determine what assets require preservation storage
+- Determine which assets require preservation storage

 ---
 ### Thank You